Introducing the Builtin Class and Pattern-based Parameter Specification

-Most of the time you’ll probably need to pass information into the Function you want to add.
+The Predefined class is not used very much.
+Most of the time, you’ll probably need to pass information into the function you want to add.
 For this, use the Builtin class.
 In WL these things functions and variables defined this way are tagged as a “Built-in Symbol”.

 The method that you should define in the Builtin class that should get invoked needs to start off with the name eval.